3dem/relion-documents/source/Reference/Using-RELION.rst

 Several options are available on the |RELION| GUI to optimise disk access for your data set and computer setup.
 For :jobtype:`2D classification`, :jobtype:`3D initial model`, :jobtype:`3D classification` and :jobtype:`3D auto-refine` one can choose to `use parallel  disc I/O`.
 When set to `Yes`, all MPI processes will read particles simultaneously from the hard disk.
-Otherwise, only the master will read images and send them through the network to the slaves.
+Otherwise, only the master will read images and send them through the network to the workers.
 Parallel file systems like gluster of fhgfs are good at parallel disc I/O.
-NFS may break with many slaves reading in parallel.
+NFS may break with many workers reading in parallel.

 One can also set the `number of pooled particles`.
-Particles are processed in individual batches by MPI slaves.
+Particles are processed in individual batches by MPI workers.
 During each batch, a stack of particle images is only opened and closed once to improve disk access times.
 All particle images of a single batch are read into memory together.
 The size of these batches is at least one particle per thread used.